fossas/fossa-cli/docs/references/strategies/system/rpm/rpm-container.md

 ## Analysis

 Parse and analyze, reporting package name, package version, architecture, and optionally epoch.
-Each of these backends share a common format for storing actual packages, but the method used to retreive the list of packages is unique to each backend.
+Each of these backends share a common format for storing actual packages, but the method used to retrieve the list of packages is unique to each backend.

 ## FAQ